MichaelSaah/operator-api-bug-repro/notes.md

 The PXC's version is set here: https://github.com/percona/percona-xtradb-cluster-operator/blob/v1.5.0/pkg/apis/pxc/v1/pxc_types.go#L523

 Of note is the fact that this function checks the annotation `kubectl.kubernetes.io/last-applied-configuration` for the API version.
 If you check the pxc object from cluster1 w/ `kubectl get pxc cluster1 -oyaml`, you will see that this annotation is set.
-This behavior is noted in the kubctl docs: https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/
+This behavior is noted in the kubctl docs: https://kubernetes.io/docs/tasks/manage-kubernetes-objects/declarative-config/.
+Objects submitted directly to the API do not get this annotation, and so the verison is not set correctly.

-Furthermore, both `cluster1` and `cluster2`'s pxc objects report `apiVersion: pxc.percona.com/v1`, when this function is looking for something like `apiVersion: pxc.percona.com/v1-5-0`.
+Regarldess of the lack of annotation, the operator should correclty parse the API version directly from the object.
+However, both `cluster1` and `cluster2`'s pxc objects report `apiVersion: pxc.percona.com/v1`, when this function is looking for something like `apiVersion: pxc.percona.com/v1-5-0`.
 I do not know why the minor and patch version numbers are being stripped.

-To sumamrize, the `monitor` user's host is being set incorrectly because of the lack of the env var `MONITOR_HOST`, which is used by the pxc-entrypoint script to create the user.
+To summarize, the `monitor` user's host is being set incorrectly because of the lack of the env var `MONITOR_HOST`, which is used by the pxc-entrypoint script to create the user.
 This seems to be caused by incorrect parsing of the pxc object's api version by the operator code.